National Verifier Recertification Process

 Every subscriber in National Verifier recertification will go through an initial automated data source check that will check for the subscriber’s eligibility.

-Service providers will be able to see which subscribers are currently undergoing recertification via the Recertification Subscriber Status Report, which will be available in NLAD.
+Service providers will be able to see which subscribers are currently undergoing recertification via the Recertification Subscriber Status Report, which will be available in National Lifeline Accountability Database (NLAD).
 Subscribers whose eligibility cannot be verified via the initial automated check will be required to complete the Recertification Form and may be required to provide proof of eligibility.
 USAC will conduct outreach to these subscribers to inform them of the recertification requirement.